Erebea/bolt-style-gauges/README.md

 Also Inspired by the alt1 plugin: https://github.com/NadyaNayme/job-gauges

-Currently the gauges are toggled on/off based on which level 95 or 99 statboosting prayer (or sanctity for necro) or damage boosting ultimate you have activated.
+Currently the gauges are toggled on/off based on which level 70, 95, or 99 statboosting prayer or damage boosting ultimate you have activated.
+Or conjuring skeleton for necromancy.

 Previews: